ddablib/sysinfo/Demos/ReadMe.txt

    This demo has been designed to be backward compatible with Delphi 4 and, later but this is not guaranteed.
-The current version has only been tested with Delphi XE, 11 and 12 using Windows 11 Version 23H2.
+The current version has only been tested with Delphi XE using Windows 11 Version 25H2.

    Some unsupported form properties may need to be removed when opening the project's form in earlier compilers, but this should do no harm.